KanielDatz/UnWEn-nnUNet/readme.md

 # Welcome to UnWEn-nnU-Net!
 # UnWEn-nnU-Net stands for Uncertainty Weighted Ensemble no new U-Net
 # This is a fork of the amazing work on nn-Unet.
-Click [here](https://github.com/MIC-DKFZ/nnUNet/tree/nnunetv1) if you were looking for the old one instead.

-Coming from V1?
-Check out the [TLDR Migration Guide](documentation/tldr_migration_guide_from_v1.md).
-Reading the rest of the documentation is still strongly recommended ;-)

 # What is nnU-Net?
 Image datasets are enormously diverse: image dimensionality (2D, 3D), modalities/input channels (RGB image, CT, MRI, microscopy, ...),